Supported Sets -- A New Foundation For Nominal Sets And Automata: Monadicity of Nominal -Sets

-Concretely, this proves the monadicity of our leading examples: \begin{example} The following categories are monadic over $\Supp{A}$, for $A$ being countably infinite (visualized in Fig.~\ref{figMonadicityMSet}): \begin{enumerate}[beginpenalty=99] \item The category $\Nom$ of nominal sets (with equality symmetry) is monadic over $\Supp{\A}$.
-The operations on a generator $x$ in the corresponding theory are injective maps $\s{}(x)\to \A$, i.e.~the monad instantiates to:
+\begin{example} The following categories are monadic over $\Supp{A}$, for $A$ being countably infinite.
+The monadic adjunctions are visualized in \autoref{figMonadicityMSet}, and the monads listed below. \begin{enumerate}[beginpenalty=99,topsep=0pt] \item The category $\Nom$ of nominal sets (with equality symmetry) is monadic over $\Supp{\A}$.
+The operations on a generator $x$ in the corresponding theory are injective maps $\s{}(x)\monoto \A$:

 \item The category $\RnNom$ of nominal renaming sets is monadic over $\Supp{\A}$.
-The operations on a generator $x$ are arbitrary maps $\s{}(x)\to \A$ (not necessarily injective), i.e.~the monad instantiates to:
+The operations on a generator $x$ are arbitrary maps $\s{}(x)\to \A$ (not necessarily injective):